 Limit risk by isolating systems and minimising the overall system count.

 The more systems are used the more likely an attacker will find a weakness.
 It’s also important to keep systems separate; for example, never have your email on the same server as your web site.
-This separation will limit any damage done by an attacker.
+Use different passwords for different systems, to limit any damage done by an attacker.

 With evolving threats, your people are your greatest asset.